huggingface/blog/audio-datasets.md

 approximately 10 hours of supervised audio-transcription data per language.

 ### Speech Translation

+Speech translation is the task of mapping from spoken speech to written text, where the speech and text are in different languages (e.g. English speech to French text).

 #### [CoVoST 2](https://huggingface.co/datasets/covost2)
 CoVoST 2 is a large-scale multilingual speech translation corpus covering translations from 21 languages into English and from English into 15 languages.
 The dataset is created using Mozilla's open-source Common Voice database of